cwainwright/think-inside-the-box/README.md

 #### Menu Interaction

-You can interact with the menu options by either entering the **corresponding number** beside the menu option you want to select or use the **Arrow/WASD keys** to move the highlighted selector to the option you want to select and press enter to select it.
+You can interact with the menu options by either entering the **menu number** or use the **Arrow/WASD keys** to move the highlighted selector and press enter to select.

 The Start Menu is the first screen in the game, It gives three options:

 #### 1. Play Option

-This option allows you to play, if you don’t select a different emoji character it will use the default which is 🙂.
+This option allows you to play, if you don’t [select a character](#2-character-select-option) it will use the default which is 🙂.

 #### 2. Character Select Option